 tragically months later.

-You will also be able to buy wine and/or coffee during the afternoon.
 All guests will also be able to visit the Museum’s display rooms for free as the usual $5 fee will be waived.